fancompute/angler/README.md

 where `eps_m` is the upper bound on the relative permittivity.
 (1 is assumed to be the lower bound).

-`rainbowfish` allows users to perform filtering and projection techniques.
+`angler` allows users to perform filtering and projection techniques.
 Filtering allows one to generate larger feature sizes by performing low-pass spatial filtering to the structures.
 Projection is used to take less-than-physical intermediate permittivities and push them towards vacuum or material.

 `R` is the feature size of the low pass filter (in pixels).
 3-5 is usually a decent size depending on the grid size.
 If `R is None` then no filtering will be applied.